angristan/openvpn-install/README.md

 And defaults to `AES-128-GCM`.

-OpenVPN 2.4 added a feature called "NCP": *Negociable Crypto Parameters*.
+OpenVPN 2.4 added a feature called "NCP": *Negotiable Crypto Parameters*.
 It means you can provide a cipher suite like with HTTPS.
 It is set to `AES-256-GCM:AES-128-GCM` by default and overrides the `--cipher` parameter when used with an OpenVPN 2.4 client.
 For the sake of simplicity, the script set both the `--cipher` and `--ncp-cipher` to the cipher chosen above.

 ### Control channel